rikhuijzer/SIRUS.jl/paper/paper.md

 _If the number of detected axillary nodes is lower than 7, then take 0.238, otherwise take 0.046._

 This calculation is done for all 8 rules and the score is summed to get a prediction.
-In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient will most likely survive (`class == 1.0`).
+In essence, the first rule says that if there are less than 8 axillary nodes detected, then the patient is more likely to survive (`class == 1`).
 Put differently, the model states that if there are many axillary nodes detected, then it is, unfortunately, less likely that the patient will survive.
 This model is fully interpretable because the model contains a few dozen rules which can all be interpreted in isolation and together.